 That’s not even touching on manufacturer warranties and how they relate to installation, or how scaling up in the future may change cable needs.
 The bottom line is that structured cabling can be more complex than it first appears.
 This is why it’s important to find vendors, service providers, and installation experts who understand structured cabling and utilize best practices.

-If you need such an expert for your business in Santa Cruz, we can help.
+If you need such an expert for your business in Sacramento, we can help.
 Cooper Technologies, Inc. specializes in providing the IT and structured cabling services support growing companies require.
-Contact us at (831) 818-1703 or email@example.com for a complimentary assessment of your needs.
+Contact us at (855) 303-5378 or firstname.lastname@example.org for a complimentary assessment of your needs.